 Paliperidone belongs to a class of drugs called atypical antipsychotics.
 It works by helping to restore the balance of certain natural substances in the brain.

 OTHER USES: This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.

 This medication may also be used in combination with other medication to treat depression.

-Take this medication by mouth with or without food, usually once a day in the morning or as directed by your doctor.
-Do not crush or chew extended-release tablets.
+HOW TO USE: Take this medication by mouth with or without food as directed by your doctor, usually once daily.
+Swallow the tablets whole with liquid.
+Do not crush or chew the tablets.
 Doing so can release all of the drug at once, increasing the risk of side effects.
-Also, do not split the tablets unless they have a score line and your doctor or pharmacist tells you to do so.
-Swallow the whole or split tablet with liquid, without crushing or chewing.

 Tell your doctor if your condition persists or worsens.